Sophie Turner Celebrates ‘National Joe Day’ On A Yacht With Fiancé Joe Jonas

 Joe also poked fun at himself by posting a selfie collage of the “many moods” of National Joe Day.
 The silly snap shared looks ranging from Jonas sporting a mustache to having blue hair to wearing a cowboy hat.

 Meanwhile, Turner was in the headlines this week after she hinted at her sexuality in an article with Rolling Stone.

-“I love a soul, not a gender,” she claimed in a passage about being engaged in her early twenties.
+“I love a soul, not a gender,” she claimed in a passage about being engaged in her early 20s.

 “I think once you’ve found the right person, you just know.
 I feel like I’m much older a soul than I am in age.
 I feel like I’ve lived enough life to know.
 I’ve met enough guys to know — I’ve met enough girls to know.”

 Sophie and Joe are no stranger to weddings, having just attended Nick Jonas’s three different weddings to Bollywood star Chopra in December 2018.
-The couple have been engaged since October 2017 and have hinted at a summer wedding on the Late Late Show with James Corden.
+The couple has been engaged since October 2017 and hinted at a summer wedding on the Late Late Show with James Corden.